Discovering Benedictine Values

 Ann received her training in Spiritual Direction from the Christos Center for Spirituality in Lino Lakes, Minnesota.
 She received her B.A. from St. Olaf College, her M.Div. from Luther Seminary and her MBA from Bethel University.
 Other training includes a certificate in Servant Leadership (University of Madison) and a certificate in Thanatology from The Association […]

-Learn more about Ann Siverling
+Learn more about Rev. Ann Siverling, OblSB

 Category :